-We account for share-based compensation in accordance with the Accounting Standards Codification[TM] (ASC) rules for stock compensation.
+We account for share-based compensation in accordance with the Accounting Standards Codification (ASC) rules for stock compensation.
 Share-based compensation cost is measured at the grant date, based on the fair value of the award, and is recognized on a straight-line method over the requisite service period for awards expected to vest.

 We estimate the grant date fair value of stock options using a Black-Scholes valuation model.
-The expected volatility is based on volatilities of our stock and a peer group of publicly-traded companies.
-The risk free interest rate is based on the United States Treasury yield curve in effect on the date of grant for the respective expected life of the option.
+During fiscal 2013 we made changes to update the valuation assumptions to Company specific information.
+These changes had no material impact on the calculation.
+For fiscal 2013 the expected volatility was based on the historical volatility of the ULTA Common Shares.
+The risk free interest rate was based on the United States Treasury yield curve in effect on the date of grant for the respective expected life of the option.
 The expected life represents the time the options granted are expected to be outstanding.
-We have limited historical data related to exercise behavior since our initial public offering on October 30, 2007.
-As a result, we have elected to use the shortcut approach to determine the expected life in accordance with the SEC Staff Accounting Bulletin on share-based payments.
+For fiscal 2013, the expected life of options granted was derived from historical data on Ulta stock option exercises.
+Prior to 2013, we had limited historical data related to exercise behavior since our initial public offering on October 30, 2007.
+As a result, we elected to use the shortcut approach to determine the expected life in accordance with the SEC Staff Accounting Bulletin on share-based payments and the expected volatility was based on the historical volatility of a peer group of publicly-traded companies.
+Beginning in fiscal 2013, we introduced a forfeiture rate.
+Forfeitures of options are estimated at the grant date based on historical rates of the Company's stock option activity and reduce the compensation expense recognized.

-See notes to financial statements, "Summary of significant accounting policies - Share-based compensation," for disclosure related to the Company's stock compensation expense and related valuation model assumptions.
-See Note 9 to our financial statements, "Share-based awards," for disclosure related to our stock compensation expense and related valuation model assumptions.
+See notes to consolidated financial statements, "Summary of significant accounting policies - Share-based compensation," for disclosure related to the Company's stock compensation expense and related valuation model assumptions.
+See Note 9 to our consolidated financial statements, "Share-based awards," for disclosure related to our stock compensation expense and related valuation model assumptions.